 Build America Bond subsidy - These figures represent credit payments received by the Authority from the United States Treasury pursuant to the American Recovery and Reinvestment Act of 2009 as a result of designating certain Bonds issued in 2009 and 2010 as Build America Bonds.
-The credit payments were to equal 35% of the interest payable on such Bonds, but were reduced by 2.5% in fiscal year 2013, 7.2% in fiscal year 2014 and 7.3% in fiscal year 2015 due to federal government sequestration.
+The credit payments were to equal 35% of the interest payable on such Bonds, but were reduced by 7.2% in fiscal year 2014, 7.3% in fiscal year 2015, 6.8% in fiscal year 2016, 6.9% in fiscal year 2017 and 6.6% in fiscal year 2018 due to federal government sequestration.

 Disbursements.
 Residence hall operations and staff - These amounts include salary and benefit costs for the staff who manage, operate and maintain the residence halls.
-Year-to-year increases reflect the use and occupancy of the new residence halls mentioned above as well as funding for new collective bargaining agreements and increases to the minimum wage rate.
+Year-to-year increases reflect the use and occupancy of the new residence halls as well as funding for new collective bargaining agreements.